NeodeltaEU/kodexo/docs/tutorial-crud/activate-crud-routes.md

 To fully enable CRUD functionality, we need the service we created earlier and to standardize the code and its usage, we use the `CrudControllerInterface`.
 This interface forces the controller to have a `service` property, which coupled with the dependency injection system allows access to the CRUD methods previously presented.

 As we can see, it is quite possible to couple automatic CRUD routes and hand-made routes.

+At this point, you should be able to test the `/cars` route which should return an empty array `[]`.
+If everything is ok, let's move on to creating and securing our first database entries.